Publish content to your screens directly from Microsoft TeamsLearn More

 The Google Slides app allows you to take any slide you have and add it to your screen.
 The benefit of using Google Slides is that, like Canvas, it’s an online tool.
 This means you can create a series of messages like staff announcements, and then when you need to make a change you simply open the Google Slides file and edit it online.

-Sometimes it might be easier to upload your own graphic as a PDF, PNG or JPEG.
+Sometimes it might be easier to upload your own graphics as a PDF, PNG or JPEG.
 You can add any of those files using the media file uploader.
+Just keep in mind that ScreenCloud does not currently support GIFs and animations.
+It does, however, have an easy workaround for displaying Canva images and animations on your digital signage.

 Once you have your content ready, add it to a Playlist.
 This is just like how you would create a compilation album: add your content in the order that you want it shown, schedule the times that you want it shown and also the duration.
 As it’s all drag and drop you can easily add/remove content.